Call Blocking Tools and Resources

 Apple iPhones have an opt-in “Silence Unknown Callers” call-screening and blocking feature.

-Google Pixel phones have a “Call Screen” call-screening and blocking feature; Google offers several free, opt-in, call-blocking tool apps for Android phones; and Google Voice users can use a call management tool to block unwanted calls.
+Google Pixel phones have a “Call Screen” call-screening and blocking feature; Google offers Phone by Google app helps customers avoid unwanted calls from spammers, telemarketers and scammers; and Google Voice users can block unwanted spam calls.

-Samsung partners with Hiya to offer a call-blocking solution called Smart Call to label potentially unwanted calls.
+Samsung offers a call-blocking solution called Smart Call to report and block unwanted calls

 Trade Association Consumer Resources and Information